 non-ASCII/non-English order.

-Having been around for much longer than biblatex
+Having been around for much longer than biblatex, the BibTeX workflow is

-, meaning that many publishers and journals
+more established than biblatex, meaning that many publishers and journals

 expect bibliographies generated via the BibTeX workflow.
 Those publishers

-cannot or generally do not accept submissions using biblatex
+cannot or generally do not accept submissions using biblatex.

 The bottom line is: Check the author/submission guidelines if you are

 submitting to a journal or publisher.
-If you are given a .bst
+If you are given a .bst file, you must

 use the BibTeX workflow.
 If you want a relatively simple bibliography and